-The following table shows all compensation awarded to, earned by or paid to each of our principal executive officer, principal financial officer and the next three most highly compensated executive officers in 2017 whose 2017 total compensation exceeded \$100,000.
-Non-equity incentive plan compensation in the table below are included in the year earned rather than the year actually paid; a portion of certain amounts may be paid in the following year.
+The following table shows all compensation awarded to, earned by or paid to each of our principal executive officer, principal financial officer and the next three most highly compensated executive officers in 2019 whose 2019 total compensation exceeded \$100,000.
+"Non-equity incentive plan compensation" and "bonus" amounts in the table below are included in the year earned rather than the year actually paid; a portion of certain amounts may be paid in the year following the year earned.